-Let me tell you a little bit about us - I'm Vicki, owner of Sensory Central Aus, mum to three beauties, home-schooler, busy bee and head of this sensory household!
+Let me tell you a little bit about us - I'm Vicki, owner of Sensory Central Aus, mum to three beauties, busy bee and head of this neuro-spicy household!

 Dexter was diagnosed with Plagiocephaly at about 6 months old and wore a therapy helmet for 23 hours a day to correct the shape of his skull.
 Then he was diagnosed with Global Developmental Delay (GDD) at 18 months old.
 Dexter was then diagnosed with Autism, Attention Deficit Hyperactivity Disorder Combined Type, Anxiety & Oppositional Defiance Disorder in January 2019.
 Whilst this absolutely does not define him, it has and always will have a massive impact on many aspects of his life.
 He is such an individual who is fully and unapologetically his own person, I love this about him!

 Things that their peers could do with ease have always been a struggle for both of them.
-They are both so different too, no two people have the same struggles and challenges, or need the same supports.
+They are both so different from each other too, no two people have the same struggles and challenges, or need the same supports.

 My eldest child has no diagnosis, but having Autistic siblings who are so reliant on myself most certainly has made things harder for her.
 I have not been in her shoes, but I imagine it would be hard.